'Do not fill plastic bags with gasoline' U.S. warns as shortages grow

-Energy'Do not fill plastic bags with gasoline' U.S. warns as shortages grow

-The U.S. Consumer Product Safety Commission on Wednesday warned Americans to not fill plastic bags with gasoline as fuel shortages worsened for a sixth day and consumers raced to secure supplies.
+WASHINGTON (Reuters) -The U.S. Consumer Product Safety Commission on Wednesday warned Americans to not fill plastic bags with gasoline as fuel shortages worsened on the sixth day of a pipeline outage and consumers raced to secure supplies.

 “Do not fill plastic bags with gasoline” the agency said on Twitter, followed by “Use only containers approved for fuel.”

-Fuel shortages worsened in the southeastern United States on Wednesday, as gasoline stations ran out of supply in some cities. read more
+A ransomware attack on the Colonial Pipeline last week halted 2.5 million barrels per day of fuel shipments.
+On Wednesday, fuel shortages worsened in the southeastern United States, as gasoline stations ran out of supply in some cities.

-The supply crunch, worsened by panic buying, has brought long lines and high prices at the pump ahead of the Memorial Day holiday weekend at the end of this month, which traditionally marks the start of the peak summer driving season.
+The supply crunch and panic buying have brought long lines and high prices at the pump ahead of the Memorial Day holiday weekend at the end of this month, which traditionally marks the start of the peak summer driving season.

+Getting consumers to think more carefully was an important theme for the agency, which also tweeted an acknowledgement that “when people get desperate they stop thinking clearly.”
+The agency asked consumers to tell people using a container not meant for fuel: “please let them know it’s dangerous.”

+The agency stressed that it does not mean to talk down to consumers.

 Our Standards: The Thomson Reuters Trust Principles.